poole/hyde/index.md

 ---
 We have **tutorials** and **projects** meant to help you build and customize websites in your own style.
 <h2>HTML and CSS Learning guides</h2>
+You can use the HTML and CSS guide to help you learn the important parts of creating websites.

+We deliberately chose the minimal things you need to learn.

+You don't  need to get overwhelmed by all the things everyone tell you must learn.
 <div class="card">
     <h3>Learn HTML guide</h3>
     <p>If you are just starting out, I recommend you start by learning HTML basics with a lot of examples.</p>